 3. At the interval, eager-to-shoot filmmakers come forward and pronounce their intention to make the selected film idea, ideally in time to screen the following month.
 These strangers, united, arrange among themselves how they will undertake this hefty challenge.
 It’s similar to the Fellowship council scene in Lord of the Rings.

 4. One month later, the team – once strangers, now a unified ‘crew’ – bring their film to screen at Kino.

-Use Me is the product of one of our earlier challenges of last year.
+Use Me is the product of one of our earlier challenges from back in 2012.
 A very open suggestion, the team (Ben Davies, Daniel Jarvis, Paul Rey-Burns, and Will Watson), took it as an idea for a no-holds-barred odd-jobs service (odd being the key word), and followed the exploits of a man who’ll do anything to pay the bills.
 It’s a prime example of what can be done in a month, starting from just a title and the commitment of strangers.

-If you’d like to be involved in making a challenge film, come along to Kino #48 and make yourself known.
+If you’d like to be involved in making a challenge film, come along to any Kino screening and make yourself known.